davidroyer/udacity-dino-project/README.md

 - This app uses Parcel.js to bundle this application.
 - This is the first of three projects for Udacity's Intermediate JavaScript Nanodegree.
-- The source files are in the `src` directory and get built into the `dist` director
+- The source files are in the `src` directory and get built into the `dist` directory.

+test3